 The Rowley House Museum is open from mid-April to mid-October.
 Visit its website for more details.
-The Rowley House is a Middleton Landmark and was placed on the National Registry of Historic Places in 1999.
+The Rowley House is a Middleton Landmark and was placed on the National Register of Historic Places in 1999.

 Each room of the home houses a different mix of historical treasures.
-On the main floor, you’ll find one of the Midwest’s largest displays of depression era glass.
-In other rooms you’ll discover:
+On the main floor, visitors will find one of the Midwest’s largest displays of Depression-era glass.
+Other items to discover include: